Adolis García Player Props: Rangers vs. Marlins

-On Friday, Adolis Garcia (on the back of going 1-for-4 with an RBI) and the Texas Rangers play the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 8:05 PM ET.
+On Saturday, Adolis Garcia (hitting .324 in his past 10 games) and the Texas Rangers face the Miami Marlins, whose starting pitcher will be George Soriano.
+First pitch is at 4:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the White Sox.
+In his last appearance, he reached base in all four of his plate appearances (3-for-3 with a double, two home runs and two RBI) against the Marlins.

 Adolis García Game Info & Props vs. the Marlins